MixPayProtocol/legacy2.developers.mixpay.me/content/api/payments/accepting-payments.md

     "isChain":false,

     // `expire` and `seconds` are the same thing as marking the
+    // payment "tolerate period" expired (see article end).
+When
-    // payment expired.
-When the payment expired, you can reuse
+    // the "tolerate period" expired, you can reuse the same request
-    // the same request to refresh the payment.
+    // to refresh the payment.
     "expire":1659340995,
     "seconds":60,